Visiting Albania...

 London to Tiranė overland

-It's possible to travel overland to Albania, by train from London or Paris via Belgrade to either Podgorica (in Montenegro) or Bar, then by bus or taxi to the border and on to Shkodėr, then train to Tiranė.
-There may be security concerns in some border areas of Albania, so double-check Foreign Office travel advice first, at www.fco.gov.uk.
-The overland option generally takes a day or two longer than the more straightforward train & ferry option via Italy, but you can stop off and see some remarkable parts of the Balkans on the way, for example Belgrade and Montenegro.
+You can also travel overland to Albania, by train from London & Paris to Belgrade, then the spectacular railway from Belgrade to Podgorica or Bar in Montenegro, then by bus or taxi to the border and on to Shkodėr, for the daily Albanian train to Tiranė.
+There may be security concerns in some border areas of Albania, so check the latest Foreign Office travel advice at www.gov.uk/foreign-travel-advice.
+The overland option generally takes a day or two longer than the more straightforward train & ferry option via Italy, but you can stop off and see some remarkable parts of the Balkans on the way, such as Belgrade and Montenegro.
 Why not go out by ferry and back overland, or vice versa?
 Here's how to travel overland:

 London ► Tiranė